exoplatform/exo-documentation/docs/Gamification.rst

 - Knowledge: Facts, information, and skills acquired through experiences using Forum, Wiki and Documents applications.

-.. note:: You can add, edit or remove domains using :ref: `Manage Domain <Manage Domain>` in Gamification Administration .
+.. note:: You can add, edit or remove your own domains using :ref: `Manage Domain <Manage Domain>` in Gamification Administration .

 .. _MyAchievements: